quitesimpleorg/looqs/USAGE.md

 ### Configuring PDF viewer
 It's most convenient if, when you click on a preview, the PDF reader opens the page you clicked.
 For that, looqs needs to know which viewer you want to launch.

 It tries to auto detect some common viewers.
-You must set the value of the ```pdfviewer=``` config entry yourself if it doesn't do something you like, such as not opening your favorite viewer.
+You must set the value in the "Settings" tab yourself if it doesn't do something you like, such as not opening your favorite viewer.
 In the command line options, "%f" represents the filepath, "%p" the page number.

 ### Preview tab
 The preview tab shows previews.
 It marks your search keywords too.
 Click on a preview to open the file.